 This chart shows if people react to your referral program at all.
 You can also use it to understand which promotion channels are the most productive for a referral.
 You can compare the data from different periods, which makes the comparison of marketing approaches possible (and easy).

-- Card transactions made by passengers.
+- Card transactions made by customers.

 - Card transactions made by drivers (all driver top-ups).